Abraham12611/duckwire/README.md

 ---

 DuckWire represents the future of news consumption and verification, combining cutting-edge AI technology with blockchain-based economic incentives to create the world's most accurate and transparent news platform.
-Join us in building a more informed society, one verified story at a time.
+Join us in building a more informed society, one verified story at a time